 If your dentures become damaged, loose or ill-fitting, contact your dentist immediately.
 Dr. Kennedy can make the necessary adjustments to your denture appliance to restore a secure fit and function.

 The cost of dentures varies based on several factors, including the type of dentures and materials used.
 Our team can provide you with an accurate cost estimate and explain your payment options during an in-office appointment.

 Learn More about Dentures

-For more information about partial or complete dentures, please schedule an appointment at Turnagain Dental with Dr. Green.
+For more information about partial or complete dentures, please schedule an appointment at Turnagain Dental with Dr. Kennedy.
 Call or email us today to make your appointment.